Computer-assisted proofs for Lyapunov stability via Sums of Squares certificates and Constructive Analysis

 \begin{rem} The definition of the application incorporates the so-called extension theorem due to Bishop \cite[p.~91]{Bishop1985-constr-analysis}.
-In \texttt{Minlog} the application is realized by a program constant and allows one to address the lifting from rational mappings (see Definition \ref{def:Cont}) to the reals, which is at some point similar to the technique of the completion monad for the constructive reals in \texttt{Coq} \cite{OConnor2007-monad}.
+In \texttt{Minlog} the application is realized by a program constant and allows one to address the lifting from rational mappings (see Definition \ref{def:Cont}) to the reals, which is at some point similar to the lifting technique of the completion monad for the constructive reals in \texttt{Coq} \cite{OConnor2007-monad}, which will be introduced later.
 Additionally, note that for the continuous function $f:I \rightarrow \mathbf{R}$ and real numbers $x,y \in I$ under the usage of the program \texttt{Application}, one is able to prove: